 In an expanding world with limited resources and increasing complexity, optimisation and computational intelligence become a necessity.
-Optimisation can laser-bees-websiteturn a problem into a solution and computational intelligence can offer new solutions to effectively make complexity manageable.
+Optimisation can turn a problem into a solution and computational intelligence can offer new solutions to effectively make complexity manageable.

 All this is particularly true in space and aerospace where complex systems need to operate optimally often in harsh and inhospitable environment with high level of reliability.
 In Space and Aerospace Sciences, many applications require the solution of global single and/or multi-objective optimization problems, including mixed variables, multi-modal and non-differentiable quantities.
 From global trajectory optimization to multidisciplinary aircraft and spacecraft design, from planning and scheduling for autonomous vehicles to the synthesis of robust controllers for airplanes or satellites, computational intelligence (CI) techniques have become an important – and in many cases inevitable – tool for tackling these kinds of problems, providing useful and non-intuitive solutions.
 Not only have Aerospace Sciences paved the way for the ubiquitous application of computational intelligence, but moreover, they have also led to the development of new approaches and methods.